jckleiner/sample-electron-app/README.md

 ## Limitations / Todos

+ [ ] Open window in system tray

-1. `right-click` and some other events does not work (for MacOs?) if you use a `contextMenu` and did `tray.setContextMenu(contextMenu)`
+ * `right-click` and some other events does not work (for MacOs?) if you use a `contextMenu` and did `tray.setContextMenu(contextMenu)`
-2. Hot reload does not work for system tray or preload.js changes
+ * Hot reload does not work for system tray or preload.js changes
-3. Preload is a JS file, should make it TS
+ * Preload is a JS file, should make it TS.
+How can you ensure type safety?
+Also auto completion?
-4. `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+ * `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 update-counter listeners added to [EventEmitter].
 Use emitter.setMaxListeners() to increase limit`.
 With each increment/decrement, more an more listeners are added.
-5. <a>'s are opened inside the app, not with the default browser
+ * . <a>'s are opened inside the app, not with the default browser